 All programs at Mindbloom share the same structure, which you may have already experienced The Basics program.

-Each program has four personalized ketamine sessions, paired with expertly-curated preparation and integration content.
+Each program has six personalized ketamine sessions, paired with expertly-curated preparation and integration content.
 This programming solidifies and implements the experiences you have within sessions, and helps to make progress on your intentions.

 Mindbloom’s secondary programs maintain this structure.
 To learn more about the specific themes that each program addresses and explores, keep reading.

 Going Deeper is the next evolution of The Basics with Dr. Casey Paleos, the first program you may have completed with Mindbloom.
 Using the psychedelic therapy foundation introduced in The Basics, join Dr. Paleos as you dive further into understanding the neuroscience and experiential toolkit of working with ketamine.

 Going Deeper’s preparation content focuses on diving much deeper into our time-tested mantra of T.L.O — Trust.
 Let Go.
 Be Open.

 The lessons and experiences you have in sessions are just as applicable and salient outside of your session as they are within them.
 T.L.O is no different.